Kuuuube/kanjigrid/README.md

 - Removed `Missing Kanji` in groupings when there are no missing kanji.

+- Added better counts and percentages to grids.

 ## Bug Fixes

 - `Save HTML` and `Save Image` now properly function.